The latest news about ShelterBox's global work

 The storm triggered mudslides and flooding, resulting in the deaths of more than 200 people, with dozens more still missing.
 More than 140,000 have been forced from their homes, staying in evacuation centers and with host families.

 A ShelterBox Response Team is on the ground carrying out needs assessments and initial distributions.
 We will be distributing a variety of aid items such as ShelterBox, ShelterKits, water carriers and solar lights to support those families that need our help the most.

-In early September, Hurricane Irma caused devastation in the Caribbean.
-Less than two weeks later Hurricane Maria made landfall, bringing with it a new wave of destruction.
+In early September, Category 5 Hurricane Irma caused devastation in the Caribbean.
+Less than two weeks later, Hurricane Maria made landfall, bringing with it a new wave of destruction.

-Since the Monsoon season started in June, Bangladesh has been severely hit by constant rain, at its worst, more than a third of the land was submerged.
+Since the Monsoon season started in June, Bangladesh has been severely hit by constant rain.
+At its worst, more than a third of the land was submerged.

 The conflict in Syria has now entered its seventh year.
 What started out as a peaceful protest in 2011 has since become the longest-lasting civil war on the planet.

 We’re working with our partners, Hand in Hand for Syria, ReliefAid and Bahar Organisation, to help those affected.
 The current focus is to distribute winter kits to provide shelter and warmth during the severe winter in this region.

 This winter aid includes blankets, school kits and tents, plus other essential aid items including kitchen sets and solar lights, giving families some sense of normality.